The Leaders Guild

 Launched April 2017

-Ongoing support and development
+Ongoing support and development through March 2018

 Responsibilities: Front-end web design and development, on-going training and back-end support

-This is a 18-month project to design and develop a site for The Leaders Guild (TLG), an alumni association offering leadership development training programs for Catholic religious women and business professionals in Nairobi, Kenya.
+This was a 18-month project to design and develop a site for The Leaders Guild (TLG), an alumni association offering leadership development training programs for Catholic religious women and business professionals in Nairobi, Kenya.
 The project was part of an international partnership between the School for New Learning, DePaul University, Chicago IL USA and the Centre for Leadership Management, Tangaza University, Nairobi, Kenya, funded by a grant from the Conrad N. Hilton Foundation.

 TLG wanted a professional looking site that would promote their membership, programs and projects, reflect their leadership ability and that they could update and maintain after the grant ended.
 The grant mandated that the site be used to share leadership resources.